jacobmveber-01839764/BudgetBuddy/API.md

 to the user's current session token.

-Prepend all request under the auth router with '/auth'
+Prepend all request under the widget router with '/w'

 e.g. `/w/balance`
 ## GET /balance